Butane Hash Oil (BHO)

 What is BHO?

 When it comes to any concentrate, remember that the starting material will dictate the quality of the finished product.
 Starting material refers to the cannabis used to create the concentrate.
-A combination of the flower used and purity of the final product is what separates high-quality concentrates from the product that users avoid.
+A combination of the flower used and purity of the final product is what separates high-quality concentrates from a product that users avoid.

 Butane is a highly flammable substance and hash oil production is extremely dangerous if done by inexperienced technicians with improper equipment and ill-equipped facilities.